|

 Not learning about Catalan Independence

 It's worth spending some time reading about Catalan Independence before your trip, and especially if you'll be spending time in the region.
-Here's a quick summary for you.
+Our first trip to Spain was in late 2019, during a peak of separatist activity.
 In Barcelona, the capital of the region, and myriad cities throughout Catalunya, you'll see people sporting little yellow ribbons and flying independence banners from balconies.
 Keep an eye out for demonstrations - though generally not a cause for concern, if you see a "parade" in Barcelona (and it's not Christmas), maybe just pop one street over, in accordance with the US government's Travel Advisory for Spain.
+This movement isn't as active now as it was, but that can always change.

 Like all European countries, Spain has more public holidays (what the English call "bank holidays," so the Spanish often use that term when speaking to English speakers) than the United States.
 Depending on the day, a "bank holiday" may not affect tourists too much, as many restaurants, public transit etc., are still open (unless it's Christmas), but be sure to check in advance.

 For example, New Year's Eve in Spain is very unlike NYE in the U.S. Everything is closed during the evening, so that staff can either attend to private parties or return home for dinner with their families.
 Many places open up (so I'm told) at and after midnight, but we were well asleep by then.
 Additionally, the Spanish exchange gifts on Epiphany (aka January 6), which is like second Christmas.
 Surprise!
-Check out the list of Spanish Bank Holidays for 2020.
+Thanks for Stopping By!

 Loved this!
 I almost got pickpocketed in Barcelona on the Metro, and I always warn folks about it too.
 Some lady got her bag stolen from our 4-star hotel elevator!
 So, your advice is very appropriate!
 Love your tips about tapas and dinner time.
 Now I’m wondering what high speed trains we can take next time we are there!!!🤩